Lameguy64/liteload/README.md

 ## Patcher binaries
 During the development of PSn00b Debugger a so called patch binary mechanism was implemented to allow for debug patches to be installed before uploading a program.
 Patch binaries are simply little binary executables that are always loaded to 0x80010000 and executed by the loader as a C function in which it can install patches and apply modifications to the kernel space.

-A patch binary can be made easily using SDevTC Assembler for MIPS (ASMPSX) and no$psx's built-in assembler:
+A patch binary can be made easily using SDevTC Assembler for MIPS (ASMPSX):
 ```
 org $A0010000